stacksjs/ts-pkgx/docs/packages/crates_io_diskus.md

 # diskus

-> Package from pantry: crates.io/diskus
+> A minimal, fast alternative to 'du -sh'

 ## Package Information